 Over the years, a large amount of trial work has been done to compare the nutrient run-off results of granular fertiliser applied sub-surface and Bio Dunder liquid fertiliser applied to the surface.
 We now have plenty of evidence to show that there are no significant nutrient losses when Bio Dunder liquid fertilisers are surface applied.

 The results of this trial work – and the fact that Bio Dunder liquid fertilisers have been specifically formulated to be on top of the soil – is why our liquid fertilisers are permitted for surface application on the crop row under the current Reef Regulations.

 New delivery reports

-To help farmers meet their record keeping obligations under the new Reef Regulations, we are providing detailed fertiliser delivery reports with essential reporting data.
+To help farmers meet their record keeping obligations under the new Reef Regulations, we provide detailed fertiliser delivery reports with essential reporting data.

-From 1 July 2020, we will email farmers a fertiliser delivery report within three days of application.
-This will assist them to meet the legislative requirement to have made a record within three days of fertiliser being applied to their farm.
+From 1 July 2020, we began emailing farmers a fertiliser delivery report within three days of application.
+This report assists farmers in meeting the legislative requirement to have made a record within three days of fertiliser being applied to their farm.

-The report will have a table with the following information at a block level for each farm:
+The report has a table with the following information at a block level for each farm: